Abiola1140/LITA-CAPSTONE-PROJECT-/README.md

 ### Total Sales by Month
 ![image](https://github.com/user-attachments/assets/2da80490-9468-4187-9375-b7886e72cb87)
 Analyzing the sales data from 2023 to 2024, we observe a fluctuating trend with significant variations between months.
-For instance, February 2023 saw the highest sales of ₦546,300, while September 2023 recorded the lowest sales of ₦34,720.
-This indicates that there are certain periods where sales are significantly higher or lower than average.
+Sales exhibit significant seasonal fluctuations, with peaks in February and July and dips in March, April, September, and December.
+This shows sales fluctuates between months, indicating the need for a flexible sales strategy.
 ### Total Sales by Product
 ![image](https://github.com/user-attachments/assets/164c88d9-95a7-42a1-a13e-11cdcd1c331a)
 Based on the data, Shoes emerge as the top-performing products.
 Shoes geneated a total Sales of ₦613,380.
 This reveals that Shoes contributed significantly to the overall sales.